 Provide a strategic approach to international partnerships development and management that involves strategic institutional coordination to key programs and initiatives that involve Sheridan's engagement with international community experiences.

 Provide a strategic approach to the design of student and faculty mobility programs, both physical and virtual (COIL).

 Internationalization and Global Connectivity Strategy

 Sheridan has recognized that engaging with our international community is indispensable to enhance our teaching, learning, research, community and industry relations.
-Adopting an intentional and purposeful holistic approach to internationalization is identified by Sheridan 2024 as a vital tool to help achieve Sheridan’s priorities of academic excellence, rich student experience, learner-centered services, and commitment to scholarship.
+Adopting an intentional and purposeful holistic approach to internationalization is identified by Sheridan 2024 as a vital tool to help achieve Sheridan’s priorities of academic excellence, rich student experience, learner-centred services, and commitment to scholarship.

 Sheridan's Internationalization and Global Connectivity Strategy captures key supporting actions towards achieving the goals for holistic internationalization set out in Sheridan's strategic plan.

 Our Strategy is supported by four key pillars:

 - Strategic coordination and improved infrastructure